offen/deployment/README.md

 # Deployment

-This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
-You can use it as a template for a similar setup.
+This repository keeps the configuration we use for deploying our own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
+It is designed as a template for you to use in a similar setup.

 ## Key features

+- Running off the `offen/offen` image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.
+- Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
 - The setup is able to acquire and renew its own SSL certificate using LetsEncrypt.
 Secure transmission of data comes without costs or additional effort.
-- Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
 - The Docker volume containing the database file is automatically backed up to a S3 compatible storage each day.
 Old backups are pruned automatically.
-- Running off the `offen/offen` image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.

 ## Quickstart